chris-barry/darkweb-everywhere/README.md

 There's a basic script for \*nix users to install.
 Just run, `./install.sh`.

+Tails users!
+You have a script just for you, due to the different location of the HTTPS Everywhere Rules Open up a terminal and run `./darkweb-everywhere/tails.sh`.

 For the time being, users running Tor Browser Bundle natively on Windows will have to copy and paste all the `.xml` files into the directory listed above.
 We hope to fix this by adding a Windows installer at some point.